huntergdavis/huntergdavis.github.io/public-speaking.md

 <a id='operationcode'>Operation Code</a>
 <br>
 1/22/2019 - My friends at Operation Code asked me to speak to veterans and interested folks about transitioning into engineering from other disciplines, and my experiences working with military folks in engineering fields.
-Here's the presentation I gave, <a href="http://www.hunterdavis.com/PRESENTATION-The-Math-I-Wish-I-Learned/">The Math I Wish I Had Learned</a>
+Here's the presentation I gave: <a href="http://www.hunterdavis.com/PRESENTATION-The-Math-I-Wish-I-Learned/">The Math I Wish I Had Learned</a>

 <a id='leadership'>Engineering and Business Leadership</a>
 <br>